nautobot/nautobot-app-device-onboarding/docs/user/faq.md

 **No**.
 The plugin will only discover and create the management interface and the management IP address.
 Importing all interfaces and IP addresses is a much larger problem that requires more preparation.
 This is out of scope of this project.

+!!! tip
-> We recommend Network Importer tool from Network to Code for a post-onboarding network state synchronization.
+    We recommend Network Importer tool from Network to Code for a post-onboarding network state synchronization.
 See [its GitHub repository](https://github.com/networktocode/network-importer) for more details.

 ## Does this plugin support the discovery of device based on fqdn?